How to set a shelf life

 But key is the safe shelf-life so what you will have assessed during your HACCP is are there any pathogens that could be present that might give you issues with safety and food poisoning.
 So, if there are there are two approaches that you can take and the first of which is predictive modelling.
 So, this is a really really quick and easy technique that can be used to assess if pathogens will grow in your product.
 So, you already know from your HACCP whether the product type is associated with particular organism types, you'll know if the pH, water activity, temperature will allow these organisms to grow.
 So, you will know which organisms are going to be an issue.
 So you can take those organisms and you can use a really easy to use computer modelling system where you generate growth curves like these so what you can do you can you can think about what organisms are important and then produce growth curves so that you're able to see whether the organisms will grow under the temperature pH, salt, water activity conditions of your product.
 So, if we take this graph here as an example, we've got the time here in days and the log count, so what we're looking at how many organisms grow in a particular time.
 We've got botulinum here as an example and Listeria so your shelf life might be here so you can say perhaps botulinum wouldn't grow but Listeria would grow within your shelf life so therefore Listeria might be the organism that limits your life.

 What you can also do is you might have a similar product but you might have changed pH, water activity (slightly), storage temperature might have changed maybe lower maybe higher you might have changed salt so if you've changed any characteristics of the product you can then have a look and see how that would affect growth so what we've got here is a graph that shows you again time and the numbers and we've got say for example three different salt levels but equally we could have three temperatures or three pH’s so we’ve got three, two and one percent salt, so no growth at three percent but if you drop this to two you do get growth much faster growth than one percent.
 So, you can see if that's going to affect growth.
 So, when we're looking at modelling, we are sometimes looking to say for some organisms like Salmonella or botulinum whether there's been any growth at all, ideally those organisms won't be present but if they were are we going to see any signs of growth.
-For organisms like Listeria, for example, there's some legislation that says you cannot have more than 100 CFU program in a ready-to-eat product that's got a shelf life of more than five days, so you can use the model to see whether the Listeria level will be more than 100 at the end of your life.
+For organisms like Listeria, for example, there's some legislation that says you cannot have more than 100 CFU per gram in a ready-to-eat product, so you can use the model to see whether the Listeria level will be more than 100 at the end of your life.

 You can also, for bacillus and staph aureus, need to have grown to a lot higher level to be able to produce the toxin and it's the toxin that's an issue so you instead of looking for a level of just a hundred you'd be looking to see when a level of say maybe 104 105 has been reached, so something along these lines.